parsec-cloud/Parsec-Cloud-Preparation-Tool/Readme.txt

    You may see errors, but it will still work.

 Q. Google P100 is stuck at 1366x768
-A. I think this may be a limitation of the free driver we're using, though normally an unlicensed virtual workstation grid driver allows you to max out at 2560x1600 on the M60 at least, I'm not sure about the P100
+A. I think this may be a limitation of the Azure Driver, though normally an unlicensed GRID Virtual Workstation driver allows you to max out at 2560x1600 on the Tesla M60 at least, but I'm not sure about the P100.

 Q. What about GPU X or Cloud Server Y - when will they be supported?
 A. That's on you!